-Several of my current Geometry students have commented on this very contrast.
+Several of my current Geometry students have commented on this very distinction.
 This has prompted me to offer a few possible reasons.

 First, Geometry requires a heavy reliance on explanations and justifications (particularly of the formal two-column proof variety) that involve stepwise, deductive reasoning.
 For many, this is their first exposure to this type of thought process, basically absent in Algebra 1.